 5) Appendix E – The Room Ballot

-a) Brasenose undergraduates will be guaranteed, subject to the provisions of clause 2, accommodation arranged by the College through the duration of their undergraduate course and the room ballot will decide the order in which students may select rooms.
+a) Brasenose undergraduates will be guaranteed, subject to the provisions of clause b, accommodation arranged by the College through the duration of their undergraduate course and the room ballot will decide the order in which students may select rooms.
 All students sign for their rooms in the presence of the JCR President and the Accommodation Manager, or a representative chosen by them.

 b) Students who go out of residence, whether voluntarily or as a result of rustication, are not guaranteed accommodation after they return to residence, and are not included in the room ballot for the year immediately after their expected return unless they are due to return during the academic year in which the ballot takes place.
 Accommodation questions relating to students who go out of residence are generally outside the remit of the JCR and are the responsibility of the College’s Welfare Committee and the Accommodation Manager, in consultation with the JCR President.

-c) The room ballot procedure should be carried out according to the following process by the JCR President, assisted by the Vice-President – Domestic:
+c) The room ballot procedure should be carried out according to the following process by the JCR Vice-President – Domestic, assisted by the President:

 i) Tenancy rooms

-(1) The tenancy ballot is sorted firstly by a points system whereby:
+(1) The tenancy ballot is sorted first by a summed points system whereby:

 (a) 4th Year scientists = 4 points